theta360developers/webapi/doc/thumbnails.md

 ---
 This tip and many more SC2 developer articles are available on the [SC2 Developers Community Site](https://theta360.guide/special/sc2/).
 Markdown to PDF conversion done with [Grip](https://github.com/joeyespo/grip).

+__This is not an official RICOH document.
+It is produced by an independent community.
+Please contact RICOH for official information.__